Vada Chennai: Plot

-2000: The new warden of the Madras Central Prison plans to weed out all nefarious activities in the prison, which are being controlled by Senthil from the 7th Block.
-Senthil sells drugs worth millions every month in a very elaborate manner, and never steps out of the 7th Block, fearing for his life from Guna's men in the 11th Block.
+The new warden of the Madras central prison plans to weed out all nefarious activities in the prison, which are being controlled by Senthil from the 7th block.
+Senthil sells drugs worth millions every month in a very elaborate manner, and never steps out of the 7th block, fearing for his life from Guna's men in the 11th block.
 Anbu and Velu's brother Siva is brought into the prison for fighting.
-Anbu saves one of Senthil's henchmen, Raju, from being killed by Siva.
-Anbu is placed in the 11th Block under Velu and Mani.
-During a raid, he gives away a mobile phone belonging to Mani and is almost killed for doing so, before being saved by the warden.
+Anbu saves one of Senthil's henchmen Raju, from being killed by Siva.
+Anbu is placed in the 11th block under Velu and Mani.
+During a raid, Anbu gives away a mobile phone belonging to Mani and is almost killed for doing so, before being saved by the warden.
 He is shown to have saved his right hand from any injury, while being attacked.